LandenTy/TechSmart-Image-Editor/README.md

 # TechSmart Image Editor ~ *version 0.0.1*
 -------------------------
+# DISCLAIMER
+I am NOT responsible for any Genitalia or Falical objects drawn in this program.
+I ask you don't draw any form of genitalia, but I can't magically control what is/isn't drawn.

 # Notes and Recognition
 <p>This project is lisenced under the MIT License, the project is currently being worked on by Landen Barker, and Caleb Kinnard.
 For any questions/concerns about the product, please contact me at Landen.Barker@student.nisdtx.org.
 Thank You!</p>